 Many people wonder whether there are certain characteristics of an alcoholic.

-While alcoholic personality is not a clinical descriptor, there are some key personality traits and behavior traits common to many people suffering from alcohol use disorder.
+While alcoholic personality is not a clinical descriptor, there are some key personality traits of alcoholics and alcoholic behavior traits common to many people suffering from alcohol use disorder.

 Alcohol use disorder is the clinical descriptor for alcoholism, a chronic and relapsing condition that can range from problematic drinking to dependence (both physical and psychological), and uncontrollable alcohol abuse.
-Luckily, treatment programs like our Orange County rehab can help, however, you first have to be able to recognize these identifiers first.
+Luckily, treatment programs like our West Palm Beach rehab can help, however, you first have to be able to recognize these identifiers first.

-What are the traits and characteristics of an alcoholic, then?
+What are the characteristics and traits of an alcoholic, then?

 Key Traits of an Alcoholic